oracle/graalpython/docs/user/README.md

 # GraalVM Python Implementation

-GraalVM provides the Python 3.8 compliant runtime.
+GraalVM provides a Python 3.8 compliant runtime.
 A primary goal of the Python implementation is to support SciPy and its constituent libraries, as well as to work with other data science and machine learning libraries from the rich Python ecosystem.
 At this point, the Python implementation is made available for experimentation and curious end-users.
 See [FAQ](FAQ.md) for commonly asked questions about this implementation.